-Shockingly Hawaii is very difficult to find any place to do dynamic photography.
+Shockingly Hawaii is tough to find any place to do dynamic photography.
 We would NOT recommend going to the two islands we went to—Maui and Kauai, for photography, although we cannot speak for the west side of Kauai.
 We went in December, and every day we tried to travel to this sid, we were met with heavy rainfall.

 This was one of the most valuable lessons we learned in travel photography and part of the fuel for our fire to scope out locations and disclose to the world what to expect before you go.

 Do not ever assume a location will be fabulous for photography.
-Even if you see 5 or 6 dynamic images on the internet, it does not mean you can photograph every day for several days with excellent subject matter.
+Even if you see 5 or 6 dynamic images on the internet, it does not mean you can photograph every day for several days with the excellent subject matter.

 We like to tell you where to go, when to go, and how to do it.
-Unfortunately, we will tell you that if you are like us and want to do photography from morning until night as your main activity this NOT the place to go.
+Unfortunately, we will tell you that if you are like us and want to do photography from morning until night as your main activity, this NOT the place to go.
 We will put up some photos to show you.
-Yes, you can do photography of course, but you have to be extremely lucky to find something happening in an area to get great photography.
+Yes, you can do photography, of course, but you have to be extremely lucky to find something happening in an area to get great photography.
 The one thing you will find here is a fabulous sunrise and sunset opportunity.